Fireworks AI · Fireworks AI Terms of Service · View original document ↗

 • FTC

-The FTC has authority to challenge class action waivers in consumer contracts as unfair or deceptive practices under Section 5 of the FTC Act.
+The FTC has authority to evaluate whether class action waivers in consumer contracts constitute unfair or deceptive practices under the FTC Act

 File a complaint →